 The school which the pupil attended until statutory school leaving age is responsible for retaining the pupil record until the pupil reaches the age of 25 years.
 This school retains a copy of the child's chronology and any documents that the school created e.g. risk assessment in an archive, until the child reaches the age of 25 years, the receipt of the transferred file is kept alongside this archive.
 Any archived files are stored securely in the same way as an active file.
 If any records relating to child protection issues are placed on the pupil file, it should be in a sealed envelope and then retained for the same period of time as the pupil file.
 (DOB + 25 years).
 The Admissions Officer is responsible for sending such files.

 The school can access further support from:

 - Data protection: toolkit for schools

+- Working Together to Safeguard Children 2023

 - Information Sharing

-- WTG 2023

 - Data protection; toolkit for schools